bitnami/charts/bitnami/valkey-cluster/README.md

 <!--- app-name: Valkey Cluster -->

-# Bitnami package for Valkey Cluster
+# Bitnami Secure Images Helm chart for Valkey Cluster

 Valkey is an open source (BSD) high-performance key/value datastore that supports a variety workloads such as caching, message queues, and can act as a primary database.